Australian workplace culture

 Language

-Be prepared for lots of jokes, cynicism, sarcasm, and even swearing.
-Many swear words that would be considered very rude in other countries are perfectly acceptable to drop into the conversation in an Australian workplace.
-However, take your cues from your colleagues before you start experimenting too much with your more colourful vocabulary!
+If you’re on a student visa, temporary work visa or working holiday visa in Australia, you might be surprised that jokes, cynicism and sarcasm are common in the workplace here.
+Many phrases that would be considered very rude in other countries are perfectly acceptable to drop into the conversation in a workplace in Australia.
+However, take your cues from your colleagues before you start experimenting too much with a more colourful vocabulary!

 Greetings